PragSingh/Mini-Projects/Bubble Sort Visualization/README.md

 # Bubble-Sort-Visualization
-I implement a “bubble sort” algorithm in Processing (Java) and sort randomly generated lines
+I implement a “bubble sort” algorithm in Processing (Java) and sort randomly generated lines.